 Finally, and perhaps most importantly, any mainframe modernization journey should be one based on progressive transformation.
-This process is one of constant evaluation and re-evaluation to determine how your organization is best served by evolving with, around, or without the mainframe, and how your team will decide to take the necessary steps to success: by adopting a hybrid approach, leveraging applications and data, investing in the application development and production workforce, and embracing progressive transformation.
+This process is one of constant evaluation and re-evaluation to determine how your business is best served by evolving with, around, or without the mainframe, and how your team will decide to take the necessary steps to success-by adopting a hybrid approach, leveraging applications and data, investing in the application development and production workforce, and embracing progressive transformation.

-This journey is not about overnight change; it's about finding a set of solutions driven by the needs of state and local government agencies to deliver value today, tomorrow, and in the years to come.
+This journey is not about overnight change; it's about finding a set of solutions driven by business needs to deliver value today, tomorrow, and in the years to come.